johnjhr/Home-Automation-using-Machine-Learning---HAMRPI/README.md

 <h> Home Automation based on Machine Learning. </h>

+Read Research paper soon.
+Accepted and soon to be published by IEEE INCET 2020.

 <b> <u> Brief Description: </u></b>
 - This project uses Machine Learning for Emotion recognition using Linear SVM.
 - The detected emotion is then used to automate home appliances like Ambient Lighting, Music system...etc